 When to Consult a Doctor

-If you are experiencing any of the symptoms mentioned below during any stage of your pregnancy, or even stomach pain in early pregnancy, it could be indicative of a more serious complication, in which case you must consult your doctor:
+If you are experiencing any of the symptoms mentioned below during any stage of your pregnancy, or even stomach pain in early pregnancy, it could be indicative of a more serious complication.
+In this case, you must consult your doctor:

 - Bleeding or a burning sensation while peeing